MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/dual-screen-and-foldables.md

 <!-- ====================================================================== -->
 ## Turn on experimental APIs

-To use the [CSS media screen-spanning feature](/dual-screen/web/css-media-spanning) and [JavaScript getWindowSegments API](/dual-screen/web/javascript-getwindowsegments), turn on the `Experimental Web Platform features` flag in Microsoft Edge, as follows:
+To use the [CSS viewport segments media feature](/dual-screen/web/css-viewport-segments) and [JavaScript viewport segments](/dual-screen/web/javascript-viewport-segments), turn on the `Experimental Web Platform features` flag in Microsoft Edge, as follows:

 1. Go to `edge://flags`.